 When a server receives an incoming call it is supplied with the flow label to be used in packets to the client; it does not need to know the client's address and is therefore unaffected if the client’s location changes.

 The FindRoute messages that are used to set up calls and flows may include as much or as little identification of the caller as is required.
 Client and server can exchange authentication information in these messages, and reject the call if necessary.
+Alternatively, a server can allow clients to be completely anonymous.

 There are also facilities for the network to report whether a call comes from a trusted source.